dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:9-31 %}

-Explanations for the route configuration in the above code blocked are explained earlier on in this step.
+Explanations for the route configuration in the above code block are explained earlier in this step.

 {% instruction 'Now, register the router in a `registry`.' %}